 - A. Middle School Programs - Southwest Ed.
-Center was fully staffed but the teacher left in April and position remained vacant to end of year and 1 BIM - Magee, MS Portable 24 1 Teacher and 1 BIM fully staffed all year - Doolen, MS One Classroom Started program in mid-Oct with hire of new teacher and BIM

-- B. High School Program, DAEP - Southwest Ed.
-Center, DAEP 2 teachers, 1 BIM fully staffed - Project MORE, DAEP 3 teachers, I BIM fully staffed by October 2017
+Center was fully staffed with 1 teacher and 1 BIM all year.
+From January to April 2019, the BIM split her time between the middle and high schools.
+This BIM remained at the high school and a new BIM was hired for the middle school in April. - Magee, MS Portable 24 1 Teacher and 1 BIM fully staffed all year - Doolen, MS One Classroom 1 Teacher and 1 BIM fully staffed all year - B. High School Program, DAEP - Southwest Ed.
+Center, DAEP 2 teachers, 1 BIM fully staffed.
+From January to April 2019, the BIM split her time between the middle and high schools.
+This BIM remained at the high school and a new BIM was hired for the middle school in April. - Project MORE, DAEP 3 teachers, I BIM fully staffed until January 2019 when 1 teacher left and was replaced by a long term substitute.